Dogechain Wallet Review

 Programmer Billy Markus from Portland, Oregon, created Dogecoin.
 He hoped to create an exciting cryptocurrency that could reach a broader demographic than Bitcoin.
 Additionally, he wanted to distance it from the controversial history of other coins.
 Similarly, but on Twitter, a student encouraged Jackson Palmer to make the idea a reality.

 Dogecoin is a decentralized, peer-to-peer digital currency that allows you to simply send money online.
 Dogechain is a user-friendly webwallet for Dogecoin.
 It needs users to register an account with their email.
 The user’s browser then encrypt the user’s files.
-These files can then only be decrypted with the user’s password.
+You can then only decrypt these files with the user’s password.
 Storage of the encrypted files is “in the cloud” and Dogechain cannot decrypt them by itself.

 After receiving numerous mentions on Twitter, Palmer purchased the domain dogecoin.com.
 He added a splash screen, which featured Dogecoin’s logo and scattered Comic Sans text.
 Moreover, Markus saw the site linked in an IRC chat room, and started efforts to create the currency after reaching out to Palmer.
 Markus based Dogecoin on an accessible cryptocurrency, Luckycoin, which features a randomized remuneration received for mining a block.
 This reward later changed into a “static block reward” in March 2014.
 Luckycoin in turn, takes much of its inspiration from Litecoin, which also uses script technology in its proof-of-work algorithm.